 When is the last time you went to work out, had a dance party with 20 other strangers in a room – and left with 20 new friends?
 Yoga Sculpt is a completely different kind of workout.
 You listen to upbeat music, move, dance, and have a blast the entire time.
 I have met the most incredible people who have become lifelong friends through sculpt.
 I’ve been in classes where I want to give up, and my neighbor (who I had never met before) encouraged me to keep going and push until the end.
 Sculpt is a community of people who love to work hard, sweat and have fun doing it.
 Plus, you feel amazing afterward – it’s a win-win!

 Interested in learning more about sculpt or deepening your practice?
 I’m leading Sculpt Teacher Training at Corepower Yoga Chicago Loop this spring!
 Message me for more info!

 I’m obsessed with the new Nike Yoga Collection!
 I’m wearing the Nike Yoga Luxe Long Sleeve Bodysuit in Limelight, with the Yoga Luxe Metallic Tights and Tank in Black/Dark Smoke Grey.
-This set is SO comfortable, and the fabric feels light, breathable and barely there.
-The material dries fast and is hold me in for even my toughest sculpt workouts.
+This set is SO comfortable, and the fabric feels light, breathable, and barely there.
+The material dries fast and holds me in for even my toughest sculpt workouts.
 I love the idea of practicing in a bodysuit, so nothing moves when I’m doing inversions or jumping jacks!
-This look even translates from street to studio – you all know how much I love my athleisure streetwear ?
+This look even translates from street to studio – you all know how much I love my athleisure streetwear?

 Check out the new Women’s Nike Yoga Collection HERE